STBRR/STBRR/README.md

 ### Hey there, Stranger 👋

-- ✨ I'm currently working on: Yamato (FiveM Roleplay Framework)
+- ✨ I'm currently working on: Yamato (FiveM Roleplay Framework & Premium Base)
-- 📖 I'm currently learning: Go(lang) / Red Teaming Techniques & Reverse Engineering
+- 📖 I'm currently learning: Go(lang) / Lua / Reverse Engineering
 - 📫 How to reach me: LIAM#1337 on Discord or @scktz on Twitter